config-syncer/config-syncer/docs/guides/cluster-events/event-forwarder.md

 > New to Kubed?
 Please start [here](/docs/concepts/README.md).

 # Forward Cluster Events
 Kubed can send notifications via Email, SMS or Chat for various cluster events.
-This tutorial will show you how to use Kubed to setup an event forwarder.
+This document will show you how to use Kubed to setup an event forwarder.

 ## Before You Begin